 1. Introduction

-► Publication year: 1956 ► Genre: Fiction, fantasy, horror, mystery, suspense. ► Themes: Japanese culture, crime, perfect murder, mirrors, obsessions, the human psyche, mutillation. ► Pages: 195
+► Publication year: 1956 ► Genre: Fiction, fantasy, horror, mystery, suspense. ► Themes: Japanese culture, crime, perfect murder, mirrors, obsessions, the human psyche, mutilation. ► Pages: 195

 This is my first book by Edogawa Rampo (Hirai Taro).
 I read it in English and I liked it.
 I think it is well-written.
 Read my short, spoiler-free review on Goodreads.